-Whether you want to live the life of a Parrothead or not, Daytona Beach is a good spot to find a 55+ community.
-We've given you five good reasons why.
+Whether you want to live the life of a Parrothead or not, Daytona Beach is a good spot to find an active retirement lifestyle.
+Here are five reasons why you should retire in Daytona Beach.

 1. Low Cost of Living, High Quality of Life

 With no state income tax in Florida, retirees get to keep a larger portion of their social security and other retirement income.
-There’s no estate or inheritance tax in Florida, either.
-Property taxes are reasonable, with the first $75,000 of your home’s value being exempt from taxation, as long as it’s your primary residence.
-The sales tax in Daytona Beach is 6.5 percent, which is lower than the national average.
-Gas prices, housing prices, and food prices are all lower in Daytona Beach than in other cities, especially those along the eastern seaboard.
+There’s also no estate or inheritance tax in Florida.
+Property taxes are reasonable, and some residents may quality for a Homestead Property Tax Exemption.
+The sales tax in Daytona Beach is 6.5%, which is lower than the national average.
+Gas prices, housing prices, and food prices are all lower in Daytona Beach than in other cities, according to BestPlaces.

 2. Miles and Miles of Beaches

 The beach is one of the best ways for active adults to spend their time in Daytona Beach.
 It’s even possible to drive on the shore in some locations.
 With 230 sunny days per year and the ever-present sea breeze, a day or a night at the beach can be a lot of fun and very relaxing.
 Sit in the sand and read a book, swim some laps in the Atlantic, or do some fishing from the Daytona Beach Pier.